The Only Smartphones Worth Buying Right Now [RANKED]

 Price: Google sells the unlocked model starting at $299.
 You can get it from T-Mobile for $20 down plus $17 per month for 24 months.

-The downside: It's expensive.
-Google sells this phone unlocked, which means you have to pay full price without a carrier subsidy.

-Price: $649 and will work on T-Mobile or AT&T if you insert your SIM card.

-HTC's newest flagship phone, the One, is the best Android phone you can buy at a subsidy through your carrier.
+HTC's newest flagship phone, the One, is simply the best Android phone you can buy.
+And if you don't like the iPhone, it should be the first phone you consider.

 The One has a gorgeous all-metal design, a large 4.7-inch HD screen, and the latest version of Android.
 You'll want one as soon as you hold it.